MoritzBur/autoCFDTool_full_package/README.md

 This might avoid valuable CPU time wasted on things yu could have seen in advance.

 * work out a case that will run on ansys student license with 512k nodes.

+# 5. Troubleshooting
+Hope this helps you:

+## 5.1.fluent struggles reading journal files
+At least fluent solver proved to be very inconsistent when reading journal files.
+If you look closely at fluentMeshingTemplate.jou, you will see that line endings are set to "LF".
+I don't know why, but that seemed to help sometimes.
+Eventhough the resulting fluentMeshing.jou will have "CRLF".

+## 5.2.fluent might behave unexpectedly depending on cell counnt
+cell limit in meshing and AMR seemingly do not count volume cells but somesthing else.
+For me this meant that no 512k meshes could be generated with the student license.
+And AMR will not refine certain areas, eventhough criteria are clearly met and cell count is well below maximum.

+## 5.3.results and report names are mixed up
+Check your input files.
+If you accidentally saved meshing parameters into envConfig.m for example, that might cause confusing behavior.
+(Or write a script to check inputs before starting the jobs.)